nafasebra/bloggy/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Development Guidelines
-- Follow TypeScript best practices
-- Write meaningful commit messages
-- Add tests for new features
-- Update documentation as needed
-- Follow the existing code style

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [Next.js](https://nextjs.org/) - React framework